top of page

 The Devastating Impact of Mooring Line Fatalities

 In severe cases, mooring line accidents can be fatal.
 There have been many instances where workers have been killed by snapped mooring lines.
-One such incident occurred on October 23, 2018, resulting in the death of an officer in charge (OIC).
+One such incident occurred on October 23, 2018, resulting in the death of an officer.

-The mooring lines came free suddenly and acted as a slingshot, hitting the OIC on the chin.
-The OIC fell unconscious and succumbed to his injuries.
+The mooring lines came free suddenly and acted as a slingshot, hitting the Officer on the chin.
+The Officer fell unconscious and succumbed to his injuries.

 This tragic event highlights the dangers of mooring work.
 It emphasizes the need for heightened awareness of the environment and hazards.
-Maritime statistics show that mooring line accidents often result in wrongful deaths, leaving families devastated.
+Maritime statistics show that mooring line accidents often result in wrongful deaths, leaving families and loved ones devastated.

 Injury Type